When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Insights to Experimental Evaluation

-Finally, in Fig.~\ref{fig:QUE-analysis}, we illustrate the {\em Gate fidelity}~\cite{borgarino2025demystifying} along with qubit accuracy with varying number of qubit states.
+Finally, along with ensuring practical environments for experiments, it is also to measure and analyze how well qubits have been utilized in a system, and what is their performance overall.
+In Fig.~\ref{fig:QUE-analysis}, we illustrate the {\em Gate fidelity}~\cite{borgarino2025demystifying} along with qubit accuracy with varying number of qubit states.
 The gate fidelity quantifies how well the quantum gate performs what it is supposed to do, ideally without any errors.
 When the fidelity reaches 100\%, it implies the quantum gates are performing their intended operations without any errors, thus behaving ideally.
 For comparison, each box consists of the number of qubits utilized by the system.
 This comprehensive metric is vital since, despite high accuracy in individual qubits, low gate fidelity can accumulate errors throughout computations, thereby compromising the overall efficacy of quantum algorithms.